ashleychilders/project_file3_childers_ashley/README.md

 1.)
 When looking at my code on Canary it's showing as an error to the .js file saved from online to this: jquery-2.2.3.min.js:3 Uncaught TypeError: n.easing[this.easing] is not a function I didn't modify the settings in this file so I wasn't sure what to do with this.
 I left the file as it was.

+2.)
+I created custom javascript to add text below the h1 on my index page.

+3.)
+I used mouseover and mouseout functions to change the h1 text color on the index page.
+This has a smoother transition than using hover.